Chapter 4101:1-12 Interior environment

 1206.3.1 Court access.
 Access shall be provided to the bottom of courts for cleaning purposes.

 1206.3.2 Air intake.
 Courts more than two stories in height shall be provided with a horizontal air intake at the bottom not less than 10 square feet ( 0.93 m2) in area and leading to the exterior of the building unless abutting a yard or public way.

 1206.3.3 Court drainage.
 The bottom of every court shall be properly graded and drained to a public sewer or other approved disposal system complying with the plumbing code.

 1207.2.1 Masonry.
-The sound transmission class of concrete masonry and clay masonry assemblies shall be calculated in accordance with TMS 0302 or determined through testing in accordance with ASTM 90.
+The sound transmission class of concrete masonry and clay masonry assemblies shall be calculated in accordance with TMS 0302 or determined through testing in accordance with ASTM E 90.

 INTERIOR SPACE DIMENSIONS

 1208.1 Minimum room widths.
-Habitable spaces, other than a kitchen, shall not be less than 7 feet (2134 mm) in any plan dimension.
+Habitable spaces, other than a kitchen, shall be not less than 7 feet (2134 mm) in any plan dimension.
 Kitchens shall have a clear passageway of not less than 3 feet (914 mm) between counter fronts and appliances or counter fronts and walls.
 Spaces and kitchens required by Chapter 11 to be accessible or in Type A or Type-B units, shall be designed to comply with Chapter 11.